 · "The Color Problem in Britain," including unemployment issues among black youth; abandoned mixed-race children fathered by black ex-servicemen and white British mothers; racial discrimination, the color bar, and discriminatory employment practices.
 These topics were discussed at the first session of the Congress held on October 15, 1945, chaired by Garvey.

-· "Imperialism in North and West Africa ."All present demanded independence for African nations; delegates were split between the issue of having political emancipation first or control of the economy.
+· "Imperialism in North and West Africa ."All present demanded independence for African nations; delegates were split on whether to have political emancipation first or control of the economy.
 Kwame Nkrumah advocated for revolutionary methods of seizing power as essential to independence.
 From this session onwards, the chair was taken by W. E. B. Du Bois.

 · "The East African Picture ."Focusing on the issue of land, most of the best land had been occupied by white Europeans; working conditions and wages for Africans reflected the same inequalities as in South Africa.
 Jomo Kenyatta opened this session.